crh501119/guagualeEXP/README.md

 # guagualeEXP

-A simple scraper that fetches prize information for Taiwan Lottery scratch games and estimates the expected value of each game after taxes.
+A simple scraper that fetches prize information for Taiwan Lottery scratch games using the official JSON API and estimates each game's expected value after taxes.

 ## Requirements

 - Python 3.11+
 - `requests`
-- `beautifulsoup4`

 Install dependencies with: